Microsoft Defender for Identity

 6. Click Save.

 7. Open the integration card and note the Integration ID.
-This is required for future steps.
+You'll need this in a later step.

-You will store the following values securely in Azure Key Vault.
-See Find Integration Details for where to locate each one in the Omni Dashboard.
+Store the following values in Azure Key Vault.
+See Find Integration Details for where to locate each one in Dashboard.

-• Client Secret: Generate a new one if you do not have one already
+• Client secret: Generate a new one if you don't already have one.

-• API Key: Obtain from your Incode account team if you do not have one
+• API key: Obtain from your Incode account team if you don't have one.

-• Integration ID: The value from Step 1
+• Integration ID: The value from the previous set of steps.

 Incode provides both Logic Apps as ready-to-deploy ARM templates.
-Click the Deploy to Azure button in the Incode GitHub repository to deploy both Logic Apps and an Azure Key Vault into a resource group in your Azure subscription in one step.
+Click Deploy to Azure in the Incode GitHub repository to deploy both Logic Apps and an Azure Key Vault into your Azure subscription.

 📘

-Note: If you do not have access to the ARM templates yet, contact your Incode account team.
+If you don't have access to the ARM templates yet, contact your Incode account team.

-Once deployed, store the following secrets in Key Vault using the exact secret names listed:
+After deploying, store the following secrets in Key Vault using the exact secret names shown:

 Secret nameValue